1956 NASCAR Grand National Series: Race 9: Lakewood Speedway (March 25)

-Spring of '56
+Spring of 1956

-Race 10: Wilkes County 160
+Race 10: Wilkes County 160 at North Wilkesboro Speedway (April 8)

-The new month and race 10 would bring one of the 1956 season's biggest turning points as April 8 ushered the NASCAR crew to .6 mile North Wilkesboro Speedway in North Wilkesboro, N.C. for the Wilkes County 160.
-Tim Flock posted his third win of the season, and Billy Myers finished second, as 7500 spectators looked on.
+The new month and race 10 would bring one of the 1956 season's biggest turning points as April 8 ushered the NASCAR crew to 0.6 mile North Wilkesboro Speedway in North Wilkesboro, N.C. for the Wilkes County 160.
+Tim Flock posted his third win of the season, and Billy Myers finished second, as 7,500 spectators looked on.
 Jim Paschal grabbed the third spot, as Herb Thomas and Ralph Moody rounded out the top 5.
 The news of the day was when Flock shocked the NASCAR family and abruptly quit the highly successful Kiekhaefer Chrysler team after the race, citing worsening ulcers and Kiekhaefer's attitude as the reasons.
 Kiekhaefer tried to convince Flock to stay with the team, but Flock was adamant about leaving for a Chevy team.